-We are a global organisation with 4,580 employees across 38 countries. * The strength of our research, development and manufacturing capabilities is underpinned by our global network of sales offices and technical/customer support teams.
+We are a global organisation with 4,032.
+The strength of our research, development and manufacturing capabilities is underpinned by our global network of sales offices and technical/customer support teams.

-This report covers the sustainability performance of Croda International Plc for the period 1 January 2018 to 31 December 2018.
+This report covers the sustainability performance of Croda International Plc for the period 1st January 2020 to 31st December 2020.
 The scope of this report is all wholly owned operations, plus those operations where we have significant management influence due to a majority shareholding.
-Unless otherwise stated, data provided throughout this report is for continuing operations
+Unless otherwise stated, data provided throughout this report is for continuing operations.

 Countries of Operation*

 Key: † Head Office ^ Manufacturing site *As at 31 December 2019